SamScherer1/SwiftDJITutorials/source/ios-tutorials/ActivationAndBinding.md

 To summarise the activation system:

 - Users in China are required to activate their application by logging into their DJI account at least once every three months within the application.

-- Activation will be persistent in the application until the user logs out.
+- Application will remain activated until the user logs out.

-- An internet connection will be required to log into a DJI account.
+- An internet connection is required to log into a DJI account.

 - Outside of China, the SDK will automatically activate the application without requiring the user to log in.